-Mullen, P. E.; Lester, G; "Vexatious litigants and unusually persistent complainants and petitioners: from querulous paranoia to querulous behaviour" In the legal profession and courts, a querulant (from the Latin querulus – “complaining”) is a person who obsessively feels wronged, particularly about minor causes of action.
-In particular the term is used for those who … Continue reading Vexatious litigants and unusually persistent complainants and petitioners: from querulous paranoia to querulous behaviour
+Mullen, P. E.; Lester, G; “Vexatious litigants and unusually persistent complainants and petitioners: from querulous paranoia to querulous behaviour” In the legal profession and courts, a querulant (from the Latin querulus – “complaining”) is a person who obsessively feels wronged, … Continue reading Vexatious litigants and unusually persistent complainants and petitioners: from querulous paranoia to querulous behaviour

 Tag: OPCA Psychology